SAFETY AND SECURITY

 - WSUALERT provides direct e-mail notices to all faculty, staff, and student e-mail addresses that appear in the WSU online telephone directory.

-- Campus Emergency Information in the zzusis portal provides emergency information and/or directions when a situation affects many parts of campus.
+- Campus Emergency Information in the MyWSU portal provides emergency information and/or directions when a situation affects many parts of campus.

 Select links in the Campus Emergency Information area to view emergency information and/or directions, as applicable.

-- WSU Today website carries information regarding emergencies as soon as information can be posted.
+- WSU News website carries information regarding emergencies as soon as information can be posted.

-- WSU Announcements provides emergency notices and references to WSU Today articles to all subscribers of WSU Announcements.
+- WSU Announcements provides emergency notices and references to WSU News articles to all subscribers of WSU Announcements.

 - Supervisors and others in charge of WSU units provide direct verbal information and instructions to WSU personnel.
 Likewise, other appropriate leaders such as residence hall counselors, provide such information to students.